 Back in 2015, I took a course in being an ally for local Native American communities from the Portland Underground Grad School (PUGS).
-One action that was suggested during the course was learning the local language, but it proved difficult to find opportunities.
+One suggested action was learning the local language, but it proved difficult to find opportunities.
 When the pandemic forced school closures, though, Lane Community College began offering classes online.
-I found out about this thanks to the excellent Kaltash Wawa blog, and this fall I signed up to take a remote Chinuk Wawa class through Lane Community College.
+I found out about this thanks to the Kaltash Wawa blog, and this fall I signed up to take a remote Chinuk Wawa class through Lane Community College.

 What is Chinuk Wawa?